GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.devices.kiosk.apps.FunctionKeys: Allows setting Function Keys.
   allowFunctionKeys: TYPE_BOOL
+    Sets the top row of the keyboard as Function keys.

 chrome.devices.kiosk.apps.InstallationUrlV2: Specifies the url from which to install a self hosted Chrome Extension.
   installationUrl: TYPE_STRING